Beluguy/Personal-website/content/About/index.md

 - Designing and prototyping a next‑generation live‑telemetry and video system with >10 km range

-- Designed and assembled the next generation 8‑layer, 2-sided flight controller PCB that is 30 % smaller yet supports double the sensor count, delivering higher redundancy and tighter form factor.
+- Designed and assembled the next generation 8‑layer, 2-sided flight controller PCB that is 30 % smaller yet supports double the sensor count, delivering higher redundancy and more efficient use of space

 ### Undergrad Power Electronics Researcher
 [Power Electronic Systems and Informatics Laboratory (PESIL)](https://ece.ubc.ca/) • Vancouver, British Columbia, Canada • May 2025 - Aug 2025

-- Designing new gate driver circuits to reduce the cost and size of solid-state DC circuit breakers
+- Designed new gate driver circuits that can reduce the cost and size of solid-state DC circuit breakers

 - Conducted comprehensive literature reviews on gate‑driver architectures, mapping each topology’s trade‑offs to guide component selection and design strategy

 - Modeled and validated gate‑driver interactions in LTspice, capturing parasitic effects, power‑transistor dynamics, and parallel varistor behavior to ensure reliable operation under transient conditions

 ### Avionics Hardware Designer
 [UBC Rocket](https://www.ubcrocket.com/) • Vancouver, British Columbia, Canada • Sep 2022 - Aug 2024

-- Designed, prototyped, and validated the [radio communication PCB](/projects/Radio-PCB) for the first‑generation modular radio‑communication PCB for the *Beauty & the Beast* rocket, earning first place in the advanced category at Launch Canada 2023
+- Designed, prototyped, and validated the [radio communication PCB](/projects/Radio-PCB) for the first‑generation modular radio‑communication PCB for the *Beauty & the Beast* rocket, earning first place in the advanced category at Launch Canada 2023 competition

 - Engineered the inaugural [battery management system](/projects/bhs) for the rocket's avionics, which featured over-current and under-voltage protection